 As per a study, women who undergo higher ovarian stimulation while undergoing various reproductive procedures are more prone to a miscarriage.

-Ways to Reduce the Risk of a Miscarriage After an IVF
+Ways to Lower the Risk of a Miscarriage After an IVF

-Here are some ways that may help you reduce the risk of miscarriage after an IVF:
+Here are some ways that may help you lower the risk of miscarriage after an IVF:

-You will require a regular dosage of progesterone to support your pregnancy, which is available in the forms of pills, gels, injections or pessaries.
-However, it is observed taking progesterone vaginally may not only get absorbed better but it may also prevent nausea, which is usually triggered by other methods and thus reduce your chances of miscarriage.
+You will require a regular dosage of progesterone to support your pregnancy, which is available in the forms of pills, gels, injections, or pessaries.
+However, it is observed that taking progesterone vaginally may not only get absorbed better, but it may also prevent nausea, which is usually triggered by other methods and thus reduce your chances of miscarriage.
 So speak to your doctor about the dosage of progesterone.

 2. Get Your TSH Levels Checked